OracleCloudTw/CloudNative_Mobile/Mobile Service and App/402-MobileLab.md

 2. In the API test console, the list of endpoints available for this API is shown.
 Take the service "Get offer QR code" as an example, click on "Get offer QR code" in the endpoint list on the left.
 ![](../common/images/mobile/402-API_Test_Select_Endpoint.png)

-3. Set "id" parameter with value `10001` and select `LoyaltyMgmt_MBE0X` (0X is the postfix assigned to you) in the "Mobile Backend" dropdown list, keep "Authentication Method" as `Default`.
+3. Set "id" parameter with value `10001` and select `LoyaltyMgmt_MBEXX` (XX is the postfix assigned to you) in the "Mobile Backend" dropdown list, keep "Authentication Method" as `Current User`.
 Click on "Test Endpoint" button to test the service.
 ![](../common/images/mobile/402-API_Test_Prepare_Request.png)

 4. You should get an response with response code "200" and content type "image/png".
 This is the QR code image returned by the "Generate QR Code" service that you deployed on ACCS.